Handbook

 • Date/time you’re leaving East Lansing and returning to East Lansing

-• How are you traveling (driving airport, taking bus, individual cars, etc)
+• How are you traveling (driving to airport, taking bus, individual cars, etc.)

 • Anything else you think a professor would want to know